appsmithorg/appsmith-docs/website/docs/reference/appsmith-framework/context-object.md

 <dd>

-This object contains the key-value pairs of the local storage of the app.
-You can add or update the values to the store using the [storeValue ()](widget-actions/store-value.md).
-Conversely, you can access the values from the store using their corresponding keys, as shown below:
+This object lets you access any app-level data or temporary state that is stored on the user's browser.
+You can add or update data using the storeValue() method.
+You can access saved data by referencing their keys:

 ```javascript
 {{ appsmith.store.KEY_NAME }}